akshay2sumit/ai-driven-multitenant-cms/governance/progress-log.md

 ## Progress Tracking
 This log tracks all meaningful updates, milestones, and changes in the Ai-cms project.

+## Phase 11: Documentation Audit - COMPLETED
+- **Date**: 2025-12-29
+- **Status**: Documentation Audit Completed
+- **Nature**: Documentation & Governance
+- **Details**:
+  - Completed full documentation audit across all project artifacts
+  - Verified all documentation reflects current system state
+  - Confirmed public runtime remains fail-closed (404-by-design)
+  - Validated no publishing schema or workflow exists
+  - Ensured no public UI or rendering surface is implemented
+  - Updated all version numbers and timestamps
+  - Aligned all documentation with Phase 11 standards
+  - Documented deployment architecture as intentionally deferred
+  - Updated project summary with deployment status
+  - Ensured all governance artifacts are in sync
+- **Governance Note**:
+  - "Phase 11 documentation audit completed successfully with focus on deployment and operations documentation."
+  - "All documentation now accurately reflects current system state with explicit deferral of deployment architecture."
+  - "No implementation work was performed; this was a documentation-only phase."
+  - "System maintains strict fail-closed security posture."
+  - "Deployment, dashboard, and operations explicitly documented as deferred to future phases."
+- **Next Steps**:
+  - Proceed with next phase as per development roadmap
+  - Maintain documentation accuracy in future phases
+  - Continue enforcing governance rules

+## Phase 11: Public Rendering Runtime (Foundation) - COMPLETED
+- **Date**: 2025-12-29
+- **Status**: Documentation Audit Completed
+- **Nature**: Documentation & Governance
+- **Details**:
+  - Documentation audit completed for Phase 11
+  - All documentation reflects current fail-closed state
+  - No implementation work exists (as designed)
+  - Public rendering remains in design phase (ADR-006)
+  - System remains in secure, fail-closed state
+- **Governance Note**:
+  - "This phase completes the documentation audit for Phase 11.
+No implementation work was performed."
+  - "Public rendering remains in design phase only (ADR-006)."
+  - "System maintains fail-closed security posture."
+- **Next Steps**:
+  - Implementation of public rendering will be in future phases
+  - Continue with planned development roadmap
+  - Maintain current security posture

 ## Phase 10: Publishing Runtime (Foundation) - COMPLETED
 - **Date**: 2025-12-28
 - **Status**: Completed